studyportals/template4-parser/README.md

 - I haven't been able to find a good way of capturing "everything, except for the TP4-syntax".
-The current approach with two patterns &ndash; one capturing everything except `{}[]` (the Template4 control-characters) and one capturing only `{}[]` &ndash; works just fine from a lexer/parser perspective, but it requires some array-manipulation (the first block of JavaScript-logic in the language grammar) to prevent spamming the AST with unnecessary HTML-nodes.
+The current approach with two patterns &ndash; one capturing everything except `[{<` (the Template4 opening control-characters) and one capturing only `[{<` &ndash; works just fine from a lexer/parser perspective, but it requires some array-manipulation (the first block of JavaScript-logic in the language grammar) to prevent adding a lot of unnecessary HTML-nodes to the AST.
 - There are two implementations of jison: The [original (vanilla) jison](https://github.com/zaach/jison) and [jison-gho](https://github.com/GerHobbelt/jison).
 The Template4 Jison-file is